borntofrappe/fullstack-d3/README.md

 ### Axis

-To include an axis you first create the peripheral with the `d3-axis` module.
+To include an axis you first create the peripheral with methods from the `d3-axis` module.

 ```js
 const yAxisGenerator = d3.axisLeft().scale(yScale);
 ```

+`axisTop`, `axisRight`, `axisBottom`, `axisLeft` create a different structure in terms of ticks, positioned in the most appropriate side of the axis.

-The generator function is then able to include the axis matching the scale in an existing element, like a group element `<g>`.
+Once you initialize the generator function it is possible to update the DOM by calling the function with an existing element, like a group element `<g>`.

 ```js
 const yAxis = bounds.append("g");
 yAxisGenerator(yAxis);
 ```

-In this intance, the `.call` method provides a convenient alternative by calling the generator function with the current selection.
+Conveniently, the library allows to call the generator function on the current selection with the `.call` method.

 ```js
 bounds.append("g").call(yAxisGenerator);
 ```

+In this manner there is no need to store a reference to the selection.

 ## 02 - Scatterplot